kchezik/rTDataScrub/manuscript/ms.md

 \end{equation}
 \end{linenomath*}

 where the state probabilities of air and water (*k = a, w*) at time point $t$ are informed by the state probabilities in the previous time point.
-This Markovian structure makes explicit our expectation that the current time point will likely remaining in the same state as the previous.
+This Markovian structure makes explicit our expectation that the current time point will likely remain in the same state as the previous.
 We cannot observe the true state directly so we infer $z_{t}$ by considering the probability of the observed data ($y_{t}$) in either state as,

 \begin{linenomath*}
 \begin{equation}